Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999.

 Managing symptoms

-Behavioural therapy has been shown to reduce tics in certain patients.
+Behavioural therapy has been shown to reduce tics in some children.
 This is because many people with Tourette’s syndrome experience a strong urge before a tic, this is known as a premonitory sensation.
 Premonitory sensations are only relieved once a tic has been carried out.
 By working out the feelings that trigger tics, trained professionals are often able to support people to reduce the frequency and severity of them.

 Behavioural therapy may be available on the NHS; you should discuss this with your GP or healthcare provider.
 Medicine is not usually offered unless symptoms are particularly severe.